sarankumar-sid/problem-in-javascript/README.md

 # question 5
          If i give a number should say which berth I am supposed to take.
 Lower or Middle or Upper

+ # question 6
+              2 input  one is number of steps  another is using that value you will be building it check the image for detail info and test cases